 Choosing the Right Cutting Method

-When deciding between wet cutting saw and dry cutting, consider the following factors:
+When deciding between a wet cutting saw and a dry cutting saw, consider the following factors:

 - Project Type: Wet cutting is ideal for precise work, such as creating door and window openings, while dry cutting is better for thinner concrete sections.